ashirviskas/aw-watcher-afk-barrier/README.md

 ## Instructions
-Needs to run only on Barrier host.
+*Needs to run only on Barrier host.*

 1. Disable default ActivityWatch `aw-watcher-afk`.
-Right-click on the tray icon and in modules deselect `aw-watcher-afk`
+For quick testing, you can just right-click on the tray icon and in modules deselect `aw-watcher-afk`, but if you want a permament solution, see [ErikBjare comment](https://github.com/ActivityWatch/activitywatch/issues/704#issuecomment-1009253158)
 2. Run it via `poetry run aw-watcher-afk-barrier` and optionally add it to your autostart